machinat/sociably/website/docs/getting-started.md

 Platforms modules connect to external sources, like messaging platforms, webviews or any communication channel.
 The platforms listen to events from users and interact with them.
-That's how a conversational app works.
+That's how a _sociable app_ works.

 Install the platform packages that you like to communicate your users with: